How can Energy and Resources be Utilized in an Efficient, Safe, and Sustainable Way?

 Global bottlenecks are predictable – in the reliable supply of energy and also in the production of raw materials.
-And with modern society's high demand for energy an additional responsibility asrises: the safe disposal and treatment of wastes and residues.
-That is why Helmholtz energy researchers are looking for solutions to meet the needs of present and future generations.
+And with modern society's high demand for energy an additional responsibility arises: the safe disposal and treatment of wastes and residues.
+That is why Helmholtz Energy researchers are looking for solutions to meet the needs of present and future generations.

 At the HZDR the sector "Energy" is divided into three research programs:

 - Storage Infrastructure

 One of the greatest challenges of our time is the shortage of raw materials and the resultant inevitable economization of energy and resources.
 How can we improve the efficiency of industrial processes?
 How can we safeguard and assure the supply of raw materials for the economy?
 How can we use resources and energy safely and efficiently?
 These are the three big questions which HZDR scientists are addressing in the research program “Energy Efficiency, Materials, and Resources".